DevonCrawford/LED-Music-Visualizer/README.md

-Connect your music to a frequency to voltage circuit and an Arduino, so that you can create a realtime waveform based on the pitch and volume.
+# Create a realtime audio waveform based on the pitch and volume with Arduino

 ## Requirements
 - Frequency to voltage converter such as Math Encounters Blog: http://mathscinotes.com/2014/03/a-simple-frequency-to-voltage-converter/